pgtipping/Synthalyst/memory-bank/activeContext.md

 - Set up proper mocking for NextResponse in the test environment
 - Implemented Training Plan API tests that now pass successfully
 - Improved test infrastructure for API route testing
+- Created and fixed API tests for the Interview Questions Generator
+  - Implemented proper mocking of Groq SDK
+  - Added tests for success and error cases
+  - Fixed environment variable handling in tests
+  - Documented API testing patterns in .cursorrules

 #### Current Issues